Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Introduction

 The application of artificial intelligence and machine learning techniques in quantum many-body physics has provided innovative approaches to studying strongly correlated systems \cite{krenn2023artificial,carleo2019machine, carrasquilla2020machine}.
-Neural-network-based variational wavefunctions or neural quantum states (NQSs), such as restricted Boltzmann machines (RBMs), multilayer perceptrons (MLPs), and recurrent neural networks (RNNs) have demonstrated remarkable success in approximating ground states of complex quantum systems~\cite{carleo2017solving,hibat2020recurrent, pilati2019self, inack2018projective, taud2017multilayer}.
-By parameterizing the wavefunction with a neural-network model, it can capture entanglement and correlation structures efficiently, making them well-suited for studying quantum phases and transitions \cite{carleo2017solving,hibat2020recurrent,sharir2020deep}.
-However, NQSs has so far been restricted to Hermitian many-body systems and their application to NH many-body physics offers a promising alternative to traditional numerical techniques, such as exact diagonalization (ED) and tensor network methods, which become computationally prohibitive for large system sizes.
-Very recently, these techniques have only been applied to study NH fermionic systems with real spectrum using the RNN \cite{ibarra2025autoregressive}.
-Here, we propose to further the study to the realm of many-body \emph{bosonic} NH systems with a \emph{complex spectrum}, which is the ``raison d’\^etre'' of this paper.
-Our goal is to develop fast and efficient algorithms capable of capturing the many-body wavefunction of bosonic NH systems and propose a method to investigate their ground state.
+Neural-network-based variational wavefunctions or neural quantum states (NQSs), such as restricted Boltzmann machines (RBMs), multilayer perceptrons (MLPs), and recurrent neural networks (RNNs) have demonstrated remarkable success in approximating ground states of complex quantum systems~\cite{carleo2017solving,hibat2020recurrent, pilati2019self, bayram2014study,pilati2019self, 10.21468/SciPostPhys.10.6.147,westerhout2020generalization, schmitt2025simulating,rende2025foundation}.
+By parametrizing the wavefunction with a neural network model, it can capture entanglement and correlation structures efficiently, making them well suited for studying quantum phases and transitions \cite{carleo2017solving,hibat2020recurrent,sharir2020deep}.
+However, NQSs have so far been restricted to Hermitian many-body systems, and their extension to non-Hermitian many-body physics offers a promising alternative to traditional numerical techniques such as exact diagonalization (ED), which become computationally prohibitive for large system sizes.
+Tensor network methods, while effective in one dimension and capable of treating large systems, are limited in the set of states they can efficiently capture, as compared to NQSs~\cite{sinibaldi2025non}.
+Moreover, their adaptation to NH settings — especially those involving complex-valued wavefunctions and biorthogonal structures — remains challenging.
+In contrast, NQSs offer a flexible and expressive representation that can naturally accommodate these complexities and hold significant potential for future extensions to higher-dimensional or strongly entangled systems.
+Very recently, NQS techniques have only been applied to study NH fermionic systems with real spectrum using the RNN \cite{ibarra2025autoregressive}.
+Here, we propose to further the study to the realm of many-body NH spin chain with a \emph{complex spectrum}, which is the ``raison d’\^etre'' of this paper.
+Our goal is to develop fast and efficient algorithms capable of capturing the many-body wavefunction of NH systems and propose a method to investigate their ground state.